yungjekoo/custom-cards/README.md

 # Creating custom cards for IBM Watson IoT Platform

 IBM Watson IoT Platform provides a default set of cards that you can use to display your device data on your Watson IoT Platform boards.
 In addition to these cards you can create and deploy your own custom cards to a card server that is then linked to your Watson IoT Platform organization.
-Use custom cards to display your device data the way you want to see it.
+Use custom cards to display your data the way you want to see it.
 Start your exploration with our sample HelloWorld card, and then create your own masterpiece.

 ## Overview